-In exploring the idea of life’s meaning and purpose, we come to the need to explore our origins.
-Whatever word that we might use: Ultimate Reality, the Absolute Being, the Transcendent, Brahman, Creator, etc., when we root our origins in the idea of a Creator, we then become grounded in the idea that we have a purpose and in order to know that purpose, we need to know then, the Creator God.
-The idea is generally to the point that there is a Being that is responsible for our creation as well as the entire cosmos.
+Faith and wisdom traditions have always played a seminal role in helping people explore the meaning of life and individual purpose in life.
+The many people who go through life seeking meaning and purpose find them in his or her faith community.
+Whatever word that we might use: Ultimate Reality, the Absolute Being, the Transcendent, Brahman, Creator, etc., when we root our origins in the Creator, we then become grounded in the idea that we have a purpose.
+In order to know that purpose, we need to know then, the Creator, God.
 Different traditions may know this Being by different names but for our purposes, we use the term God to represent something that is ineffable and could never be fully expressed in words.

 Creating Healthy Family Habits: Seeking the Divine Image